-The net operational costs of the Council accounts for £131.221 million representing 102% of the Council's overall net budget.
+The net operational costs of the council accounts for £135.107 million representing 102% of the Council's overall net budget.
 These budgets are primarily the day to day spending / service areas of the Council.
-The provisional outturn for operational services areas is £131.119 million representing an underspend of £0.103 million.
+The provisional outturn for operational services areas is £131.194 million representing an underspend of £3.913 million.

-Non Operational budgets were underspent by £0.651million.
+Non Operational budgets were overspent by £2.456 million.
 These amounts are subject to further adjustments that may arise following the completion of the financial statements closure and audit process.

-The final budget for 2019/2020 was funded through Council Tax (including Council Tax surplus) of £91.916 million, retained business rates of £30.966 million and Revenue Support Grant of £5.767 million.
-Retained business rates was £0.050 million higher than originally budgeted and this favourable variance is included in the table above.
+The final budget for 2020/2021 was funded through Council Tax (including Council Tax surplus) of £95.843 million, retained business rates of £30.343 million and Revenue Support Grant of £5.861 million.